-The Anatomy of a Trench Coat: How To Wear It
+The Anatomy of a Trench Coat and How To Wear It

-You know it for sure that regardless of anything, a pair of jeans will always be hanging down somewhere in your wardrobe and a classic pair of pumps will never miss from your shoe storage, while the little black dress will give you a helping hand whenever you fail in finding other stylish solutions for a soiree.
-In the same way the classic trench coat is the permanent resident of your wardrobe and the ideal staple to hotfoot it around the city when the autumnal wind is whistling or the spring rain is pouring down on you.
-So, for any authentic fashionista investing in a classic beige or khaki trench coat is somewhat a mandatory requirement, let alone that being at the height of fashion calls for owning more than one trench coat of various designs and shades.
+You know that no matter what, you can always find a classic pair of pumps and a basic pair of blue jeans in your wardrobe at any time.
+And a little black dress will surely be there, too.
+In the same way, the classic trench coat is the permanent resident of your wardrobe and the ideal staple to wear around town during autumn and winter.
+So, for any authentic fashionista, investing in a classic beige or khaki trench coat is somewhat a mandatory requirement.
 Let us explore the anatomy of a trench coat and learn how to find the perfect trench coat for your own body shape, complexion and personality.

 The History of a Trench Coat